 In 2015, Public Law 255-2015 specified a process for entering into tribal-state compacts concerning Indian Gaming, a procedure not previously contemplated under Indiana law.
 Prior to that, in May of 2012, the Pokagon Band of Potawatomi Indians (the "Band") submitted to the Bureau of Indian Affairs a fee-to-trust application to take 165 acres of land in South Bend into trust.
 In 2017, the Band opened a Class II gaming facility in South Bend, Indiana.
-In 2019, the Band began negotiations with the State of Indiana to enter into a tribal-state compact for Class III gaming at the facility in South Bend, Indiana.
-In April of 2021, the Indiana General Assembly passed legislation to ratify and codify a tribal-state compact negotiated between the Band and the State of Indiana.
+In 2019, the Band began negotiations with the State of Indiana to enter into a tribal-state compact to allow for Class III gaming at the facility in South Bend, Indiana.
+In April of 2021, the Indiana General Assembly passed legislation to ratify and codify a tribal-state compact megotiated between the Band and the State of Indiana.
 In May of 2021, it was announced that the Band had finalized and executed the compact with the State.
+The Pokagon Band is currently operating a Class III facility in South Bend, Indiana.